Subacute and Chronic Meningitis

 The cerebrospinal fluid is sent to a laboratory to be examined and analyzed.
 The results can usually enable doctors to distinguish between chronic and acute meningitis.
 In chronic meningitis, the number of white blood cells in cerebrospinal fluid is higher than normal but is usually lower than that in acute bacterial meningitis.
 Also, the type of white cells that are most common is usually different.
 Some infectious organisms that cause chronic meningitis, such as the fungus Cryptococcus neoformans, are visible under a microscope, but many, such as the bacteria that cause tuberculosis, are difficult to detect.

 The cerebrospinal fluid is also cultured.
 Organisms, if present, are grown so that they can be identified.
 However, culturing may take weeks.
 Special techniques, which may provide results more quickly, may be used to identify fungi and the bacteria that cause tuberculosis and syphilis.
 For example, tests may be done to detect proteins released by Cryptococcus neoformans (called antigen testing).
 The polymerase chain reaction (PCR) technique, which produces many copies of a gene, may identify the unique DNA sequence of the bacteria that cause tuberculosis.
+Doctors may also use an automated test called Xpert MTB/RIF, recommended by the World Health Organization (WHO) for the diagnosis of tuberculous meningitis, to detect the genetic material (DNA) of tuberculosis bacteria in samples of cerebrospinal fluid.

 Other tests on cerebrospinal fluid are done, depending on which disorders are suspected.
 For example, the fluid may be analyzed for cancer cells if cancer is suspected.